A mineral commonly discussed for its role in bone and muscle health. Did you know this mineral also has plays an important role on our mental health?

+Another key player to magnesium deficiency is chronic stress.
+Unfortunately, stress levels have been on the rise in North America, which makes this matter worse.
 We just told you magnesium deficiency contributes to many mental health struggles (including anxiety).
 Now we are telling you chronic stress increases this magnesium deficiency in the body.
 This is such an important finding, as often times, those who struggle with anxiety or depression also suffer from high levels of stress.

 So how can we break the cycle?

 Reducing stress or anxiety symptoms is not always easy.
 However, by controlling your magnesium levels, not only will you eliminate your deficiency and thereby improve your physical health, but you will also help improve your anxiety/depression symptoms and break the cycle!

 Magnesium deficiency symptoms vary dramatically according to the person.
 If you have any concerns about implementing magnesium into your daily routine, speak to a doctor (ie. family doctor, naturopathic doctor, etc.) about having your magnesium levels checked.
 They can then recommend the appropriate supplementation routine.
 It is also worth noting that regular strenuous exericse has been shown to deplete magnesium levels through urine and persperation.
 If you choose to manage your stress and anxiety through regular exercise, be sure to let your doctor know!